Scoofszlo/Tikorgzo/README.md

 - Source/high-quality videos may not always be available, depending on the source.
 If not available, the downloaded videos are usually 1080p or 720p.
 - The program may be a bit slow during download link extraction (Stage 2), as it runs a browser in the background to extract the actual download link.
 - For this reason, the program is much more aligned to those who want to download multiple videos at once.
 However, you can still use it to download any number of videos you want.
 - The program has been thoroughly tested on Windows 11 and is expected to work reliably on Windows systems.
-For Linux, testing was performed using Ubuntu through WSL so it should generally work fine on most Linux distributions, but compatibility is not guaranteed.
+For Linux, testing was performed on a virtual machine running Linux Mint, as well as on Ubuntu through WSL so it should generally work fine on most Linux distributions, but compatibility is not guaranteed.
+- Recently, TikWM has implemented strict checks on their website visitors, which has affected the way the program works.
+With the recent fix I made on Dec 23, 2025, the program now requires Google Chrome to be installed on your system in order for this program to work.
+Additionally, every time you download, a browser will open in the background, which might be a bit annoying for some, but this is the best workaround (yet) I have found so far.

 ## License